 Let’s import some example code to get started.
 To do this download the zip file InitialProject.zip from i-learn.
 Unzip the file by selecting the zip file and right clicking on the file name, then click Extract All… and chose where you want to extract the file.
 You can leave it in your Downloads directory if you like:.

-When you have the file unarchived, you can now import it into Code Composer.
+When you have the file un-archived, you can now import it into Code Composer.

 Code Composer